Periods usually start between age 10 and 16. Most girls get their first period around age 12.

 Your periods will start when your body is ready.
-This is usually about 2 years after the first signs of puberty appear.
-In girls, the first signs of puberty are usually breasts beginning to develop and pubic hair starting to grow.
+This is usually about 2 years after the first signs of puberty.

-Non-urgent advice: Contact your GP if you have not:
+Non-urgent advice: Contact your GP if you have:

 Your GP can check if you're going through the normal stages of puberty.

-Causes of periods not starting include:
+Causes of your first period not starting include:

 - a hormonal imbalance